 - Apply the basic techniques of Representation Design in order to organize the visual field in an informative way.

 - Use low-fidelity tools (i.e., pen and paper) to iteratively experiment with standard and compound visual forms to create informative representations.

-- Use high-fidelity tools (e.g., Tableau, R, D3) to create data-driven visualizations
+- Use high-fidelity tools (e.g., Tableau) to create data-driven visualizations

 - Effectively critique others’ work and receive a critique.

 Click Here to learn more about how this course is delivered 100% online!

 Expected Time Commitment to Complete this Course

 Each course is equivalent to a one semester credit hour class.
 Therefore each class consists of approximately 40 hours of class time that includes 12-13 hours of recorded faculty lectures and 23-24 hours of additional course work.
 Each course is seven weeks in length, so each week there is 5.7 hours of combined class time (40 hrs / 7 weeks).
 The average student should allow a 2:1 study-to-class-time ratio to complete the course.
 This means you should plan to study two hours for each one hour of class time.
 This equates to 11-12 hours each week to complete all course work.
 (5.7 hrs X 2 = 11-12 hrs).
 Based on a person's own personal strengths and experience, you should increase or decrease the ratio.